Cerinthus: Jesus

 Cerinthus distinguished between the man Jesus and the Christ.
 He denied the supernatural virgin birth of Jesus, making him the biological son of Joseph and Mary, and taught that the Christ descended upon him in the form of a dove from the Supreme Ruler at baptism (see also Adoptionism) and left him again at his crucifixion—never to embody the flesh.
 Cerinthus is also said to have taught that Jesus will be raised from the dead at the Last Day, when all men will rise with him.

 In describing Jesus as a natural-born man, Cerinthus agreed with the Ebionites.
 In portraying Christ as a spirit that came from heaven, undertook its divine task in the material world, and then returned, he anticipates the fully developed Christian Gnosticism in later decades.
 Irenaeus numbers Cerinthus among those Gnostics who denied that Jesus is the Logos (Word).

 Jewish law

-Cerinthus instructed his followers to maintain strict adherence to both Written and Oral Torah Mosaic law for the attainment of salvation.
+Cerinthus is claimed to have instructed his followers to maintain strict adherence to both Written and Oral Torah Mosaic law for the attainment of salvation.
 This soteriological worldview is termed legalism.
 This view contradicts the soteriology conveyed at the Council of Jerusalem (c.
 50 AD), which gave the understanding that Christians are not required to be circumcised to attain salvation.
-The Book of Acts chapter lists only four lifestyle requirements for Gentile converts to Christianity for the purpose of their attending synagogue, after which they would learn the law of Moses as it was preached every Shabbat (Acts 15:21).
-Many scholars see these four requirements set out by the Jerusalem Council as an analog parallel to Noahide Law.
-Conversely, certain Jewish Christian sects, including the Cerinthians, recognized Mosaic law as both practicable and necessary.
+The account in Acts chapter 15 lists four requirements for Gentile converts to Christianity.
+However, certain Jewish Christian sects, including the Cerinthians, recognized Mosaic law as both practicable and necessary.